-1 in 4 people in West Side Chicago have disabilities, are neurodivergent, or are learning English.
+people on Chicago's West Side have disabilities, are neurodivergent, or are learning English.
 Most local news isn't built for them.
-We partnered with DePaul University's Student Urban Research Corps to understand what needs to change.

 Blind or low-vision residents who need screen readers, Braille, or audio alternatives to access local news